Classical-driving-assisted quantum synchronization in non-Markovian environments: Description of the Model

 \section{Description of the Model}

 The model that we considered in this paper describes a TLS coupled to a zero-temperature bosonic environment .
 The TLS with frequency $\omega_0$ is driven by a classical single-mode ﬁeld $\mathcal{E}(t)=\mathcal{E}_{0}\cos(\omega_{L}t)$.
+Note that we have assumed the phase of the classical field is $\phi_{L}=0$.
 The Hamiltonian of system is described by ($\hbar=1$)

 The Rabi frequency is $\Omega=-d_{eg}\mathcal{E}_{0}$ with $d_{eg}$ the transition dipole moment. $|e\rangle$ and $|g\rangle$ are the excited and ground states of the TLS. $\sigma_{j}(j=x,y,z)$ are the Pauli operators and $\sigma_{\pm}=(\sigma_{x}\pm i\sigma_{y})/2$.
 Considering the interaction between system and environment, the total system is described by the following Hamiltonian